-These processes are used after the completion of the drilling of the well.
+Cementing activity is performed when the cement slurry is deployed into the well via pumps, displacing the drilling fluids still located within the well, and replacing them with cement.
 Chemicals are used downhole to cement the steel casing by pumping a sequence of fluids down the inside of the casing, the purpose of which is to exclude fluids such as water or gas in one zone from oil in another zone.
 Acidizing and stimulating are similar processes whereby fluids are pumped downhole to clean up damaged areas around the well bore and try and restore the permeability which may have been damaged from the initial drilling process.
-The acid treatment process will enlarge passages and shrink or dissolve mud additives in the well bore area.
+The fracturing process injects fluids and sand at high pressure which creates small fractures in the rock that extend out from the well.
+Bri-Chem is pursuing to diversify into the liquid fracturing and stimulation blending market for further customer penetration and industry diversification.